 The prototypes for o-rings were gaskets made of india rubber that 19th-century plumbers used to seal piping counter-bores.
 This inspired Thomas Edison to incorporate rubber rings into a pair of designs he patented in 1882: one for a water faucet, where the ring was used to seal gas, and another for a light bulb, where he used a ring to seal mercury into the bulb and keep air out.

 However, Pearl Harbor and U.S. entry into World War II changed Christensen’s plans.
-The United States government recognized that his invention had military value, and seized his patent so that the design could be shared by other military contractors.
+The United States government recognized that his invention had military value and seized his patent so that other military contractors could share the design.
 Christensen was initially compensated $75,000, and his heirs later won another $100,000.
-Through military contracts, his design became known throughout the aircraft industry, where it became a vital part of postwar hydraulic systems for components such as brakes, wing flaps and landing gear.
+Through military contracts, his design became known throughout the aircraft industry, becoming a vital part of postwar hydraulic systems for components such as brakes, wing flaps and landing gear.

 Developing Specialized O-rings